keystonejs/keystone/examples/blog/README.md

 1. Ensure you’ve initialised your project with `yarn dev` at least once.
 2. Run `yarn seed-data`.
 This will populate your database with sample content.
 3. Run `yarn dev` again to startup Admin UI with sample data in place.

+## Try it out in Code Sandbox 🧪

+You can play with this example online in a web browser using the free [codesandbox.io](https://codesandbox.io/) service.
+To launch this example, open the URL https://githubbox.com/keystonejs/keystone/tree/main/examples/blog.
+You can also fork this sandbox to make your own changes.

 ## Next steps